vectordotdev/vector/website/content/en/highlights/2022-03-21-internal-schema-beta.md

 ---

-We're thrilled to announce Vector's initial support for log schema, providing type safety to your pipeline end-to-end for `datadog_agent` source and `datadog_logs` sink; this early beta release feature will increase your runtime correctness and improves VRL ergonomics.
+We're thrilled to announce Vector's initial support for log schemas, which provides end-to-end type safety in your pipelines using the `datadog_agent` source and `datadog_logs` sink; this early beta release feature will increase your runtime correctness and improve VRL ergonomics. type safety to your pipeline end-to-end for `datadog_agent` source and `datadog_logs` sink; this early beta release feature will increase your runtime correctness and improves VRL ergonomics.